-Compliance with anti-money laundering, anti-corruption and anti-terrorism financing rules involves significant ongoing costs and efforts and non-compliance may have severe legal and reputational consequences institutions and poses significant technical problems.
-Any violation of these or similar rules, or even the suspicion of such violations, may have severe legal, monetary and reputational consequences, including sanctions imposed by the CNB or the NBS, and thus could have a material adverse effect on the Issuer's business, results of operations, financial condition, liquidity, capital base, prospects, reputation or reputation.
+Compliance with anti-money laundering, anti-corruption and anti-terrorism financing rules involves significant ongoing costs and efforts and non-compliance may have severe legal and reputational consequences

+The Issuer must comply with national and international rules and regulations regarding money laundering, anti-corruption and the financing of terrorism.
+In recent years, these rules and regulations have been tightened and may be further tightened and more strictly enforced in the future.
+Compliance with these rules and regulations puts a significant financial burden on banks and other financial institutions and poses significant technical problems.
+Any violation of these or similar rules, or even the suspicion of such violations, may have severe legal, monetary and reputational consequences, including sanctions imposed by the CNB or the NBS, and thus could have a material adverse effect on the Issuer's business, results of operations, financial condition, liquidity, capital base, prospects, or reputation.